rmkubik/flappy-starter/README.md

 This is a map of all the files in our starter project that are relevant to this workshop.
 The files that have been omitted from this diagram are related to various developer tools.

+Each file in the tree below has comments inside explaining its various functions.

 ```
 flappy-starter
 │